Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Sensitivity for Neutrino EM Properties

 Throughout the years, a variety of new physics models predicting large neutrino magnetic moments have been proposed~\cite{Rajpoot:1990hj, Mohapatra:2004ce, Barbieri:1988fh}.
 Such scenarios have been revisited recently in Refs.~\cite{Lindner:2017uvt,Babu:2020ivd}.
 The authors conclude that models of Dirac neutrinos with large diagonal neutrino magnetic moments do not seem possible anymore unless one is willing to accept it to be fine-tuned.
 An example of such a scenario was found in Ref.~\cite{Aboubrahim:2013yfa} in a scan over the MSSM parameter space, where a muon magnetic neutrino magnetic moment as large as $10^{-9}~\mu_B$ was found.
 In contrast, for Majorana neutrinos, large transition moments can be realized, for example using a $SU(2)_H$ horizontal symmetry~\cite{Babu:1989wn} or a BFZ model~\cite{Barr:1990um}.
 We illustrate those scenarios as the green region in \cref{fig:final_barplot}.
-In addition, large neutrino magnetic moments have been considered as a solution to the XENON1T anomaly~\cite{Aprile:2020tmw} and to explain the existence of black holes in the mass-gap region that have been detected in the gravitational wave event GW190521~\cite{Sakstein:2020axg}.
-The corresponding regions are marked in blue.
+In addition, large neutrino magnetic moments have been used to explain the existence of black holes in the mass-gap region that have been detected in the gravitational wave event GW190521~\cite{Sakstein:2020axg}.
+The corresponding region is marked in blue.